craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 Today is the 23rd.
 We leave the **Village of Barovia** early in the morning, and upon going to cross the bridge over the nearby river, we are accosted by large wolves, and a pair of vampires hanging under the bridge.

 We make our way to the **Tser Pool**, where *Alenka* is not awaiting and apparently only comes infrequently, `Oh?
 So she lied?
 What, could she tell?
-I was so excited about this one, did you scare her off or was she just using us?` and we meet a man named *Bogen* who lied about knowing the people on Klarl's card.
+I was so excited about this one, did you scare her off, or was she just using us?` and we meet a man named *Bogen* who lied about knowing the people on Klarl's card.
 He tells us that *Straud* was a mortal prince once, and he "fell in battle" until the Vistani nursed him back into health - earning them freedom of travel to and from this place.

 We meet with *Madam Eva*.
 Somehow, she knows us beyond what we've revealed.
 She reads [[#The Cards...]] to us.